 Asus Transformer Book Mini Benchmark ChartThe T102HA is equipped with a quad-core Intel Atom x5-Z8350 processor with integrated Intel HD Graphics 400.
 It returned a decent score of 1,463 points on the PCMark 8 Work Conventional general performance test, lagging the Asus Transformer Book T100HA (1,698)

 The system was at least able to run all three of our multimedia tests.
 It took 11 minutes, 55 seconds, to complete the Handbrake test and 17:32 on Photoshop, and it returned a score of 97 points on CineBench.
-None of these tablets would be suitable for multimedia power users who stress out about project deadlines, but they can handle quick edits like reducing red-eye or changing a picture from colour to black and white.
+None of these tablets would be suitable for multimedia power users who stress out about project deadlines, but they can handle quick edits like reducing red-eye or changing a picture from color to black and white.
 Given the single-digit frame rates we saw on our Heaven and Valley tests, 3D gaming is pretty much a no-go on this or any other budget tablet.

 Battery life, on the other hand, was exceptional.
 The T102HA lasted 14 hours, 14 minutes, on our rundown test, one of the longest times we’ve seen.
 True, the Lenovo IdeaPad Miix 310 beat it by more than 2 hours (16:26), but the third-place finishers (the Asus Transformer Book T100HA and the HP Pavilion x2) only made it to 10 and a half hours.
 The other tablets lasted around 7 hours (every other tablet listed above).
 If you need computing time away from the power adapter, the T102HA is the tablet you want.